-School Gun violence.
-The words guns, violence, and school should never be used in the same sentence especially involving children.
+School Gun Violence.
+The words guns, violence, and schools should never be used in the same sentence especially involving children.
 But over the last few years, a trend has emerged causing the media to report incidents of gun violence in our schools.
-This has got to stop!
-The question is how do we stop it?

 School Gun Violence

-Guns, children, and school should never be used in the same sentence.
+Guns, children, and schools should never be used in the same sentence.
 But over the last few years, a trend has emerged causing the media to report incidents of gun violence in our schools.
 This has got to stop!
 The question is how do we stop it?

 A knee-jerk response like “ban all the guns” is an oversimplification of a more complex problem.
 It has been reported that in the United States guns are manufactured at a rate of about 18,000 per day and have an estimated life of about 400 years each.
-It should be no surprise then, to learn that in the United States there are more guns than there are adults.
+It should be no surprise then, to learn that in the United States, there are more guns than there are adults.

 Another common solution offered is to control the public and private sale of guns.
 These regulations would further limit private sales to minors, prohibit sales of certain automatic weapons, and cause more registration of guns.
 All these methods may have some impact on the availability of guns in the future and will undoubtedly help the police locate more gun owners.

 School Gun Violence in a Declining Crime Rate

 Although gun violence is in the spotlight because of the recent pattern of school shootings, the violent crime rate and criminal incidents involving guns have been declining over the past several years.
 Arguably, gun violence should be increasing almost exponentially based on the number of guns in existence and the number of new guns being manufactured year after year.